Yinka Elujoba: Personal life and education

-Elujoba was born and raised in Lagos on 11 March 1991, Nigeria to civil servant parents.
+Elujoba was born and raised in Lagos, Nigeria to civil servant parents.
 He has an Engineering degree from Obafemi Awolowo University, Ile-Ife, and in 2020 received an MFA in Art Writing from the School of Visual Arts, New York.

 Career

 Elujoba has worked as a writer, editor, and art critic since 2010.

 Elujoba has written two chapbooks, Collective Truth (2016), which is permanently collected at the Smithsonian Institution and Images of the Disconsolate (2017) as part of his work with the Invisible Borders' Trans-African Project.

 In 2018, Elujoba and Innocent Ekejiuba won the Apexart International Exhibition grant, with their exhibition "Re-imaging Futures: A Trans-Nigerian Conversation" selected out of 538 eligible entries from 66 countries, their work was selected by an international panel of over 300 jurors and subsequently also selected by a nomination of over 13,000 public votes, as the best entry to receive the grant.